 - Do you want a product that is also suitable for children?
 Most options are non-toxic, but drying speed and consistency are also worth considering when choosing a book binding glue for children.

 - When evaluating prices, be sure to confirm the quantity of glue in each product.
-You’ll be better off paying a little more for a larger portion if you’re planning on multiple projects or frequent crafting vs. sporadic repairs.
+You’ll be better off paying a little more for a larger portion if you’re planning on multiple projects vs. sporadic repairs.

 - Consider glue consistency: understand the differences between thicker and thinner glues for book binding and how you can adapt these to suit your projects best.

 - Besides book binding glue, book binding tape and book binding presses are other helpful supplies for this creative hobby.

 - If you’re not ready to start entirely from scratch, book binding kits are an excellent way to learn with a little more guidance at first.